advocateddrummer/RotateGeometry/README.md

 # RotateGeom

 This Pointwise Glyph script is used to rotate specific geometry in a Pointwise project and re-initialize the volume block, all from the CLI.
+It **does not** modify the Pointwise project file (.pw file), it _only_ modifies the project in memory and exports the resulting CAE file.

 In its current state, it must be run with a Pointwise project file as the first argument and the rotation amount, in degrees, specified as the second argument.